hunterad93/firenet_flask_server/README.md

 The server has two routes: the root route which serves the map, and the `/geojson` route which returns the geojson data as a JSON object.

+Find more info and view the map at the project's webpage: https://sites.google.com/view/firenet-/home

 ## Requirements
 The server requires Python 3.9 and the packages listed in `requirements.txt`.